 14. To turn noise cancellation on or off, click the NC button (the button changes to light green if NC is on).
-The Noise Canceller dialog box appears:

 - 15. Check the Enable Noise Canceller check box to turn on NC. - 16.
 Use any of the following methods to change the cancellation depth: - · Drag the slider - Type a value in the text box - Click the incrementer and decrementer arrows beside the text box to set the value - 17.
 Click Close